Frequently Asked Questions

 14. Can I come on the same day as my friend?

 Yes, if space is available.
-Both you and your friend should make your reservations as soon as possible, select the same program date on your reservation forms, and send a brief message to New Student Services/Family Outreach at firstname.lastname@example.org with the appropriate information.
-All efforts will be made to accommodate these requests, but this cannot be guaranteed.
+Both you and your friend should make your reservations as soon as possible, select the same program date on your reservation forms.

-15. Must I be cleared for measles prior to Transitions?
+15. How important is getting cleared for measles prior to Transitions?

+Very important!
 You will not be allowed to register for classes if your measles vaccinations/immunity documentation has not been received prior to your registration appointment at Transitions.
 Options for providing proof and additional information are available from the Student Health Center.
-If you have any questions regarding the measles immunity requirement, please call 360.650.3400.
+If you have any questions regarding the measles immunity requirement, please visit the website, http://www.wwu.edu/chw/student_health or call 360.650.3400.

-16. Do I have to take the Math Placement Test?
+16. Do I have to take the Math Placement Assessment?

 17. Do I have to take the Spanish Placement Test?

-If you are planning to take Spanish in Fall quarter, you should take the exam.
-If you are planning to take Spanish, but not in the Fall, do not take the exam during Transitions as you will be asked to retake it again later.
+If you are planning to take Spanish in fall quarter, you should take the exam.
+If you are planning to take Spanish, but not in the fall, do not take the exam during Transitions as you will be asked to retake it again later.
 The WebCAPE Spanish Placement Test is a multiple-choice computerized exam that tests a student’s knowledge of Spanish at different levels of difficulty.
 The exam discerns a student’s solid knowledge from partial knowledge, which allows the assignment of a score that will predict accurately a student’s ability to succeed at a particular level of Spanish course.
 The exam measures knowledge, rather than experience, so students will place into the appropriate class based on their language skill rather than number of years/classes completed.
-There is no cost to take the exam; the exam takes approximately 30 minutes to complete.

 18. Where should I park for Transitions?